safdar-azeem/vue-ssr-lite/README.md

 `defineApplication()` may mention routes and SEO in `app.ts`.
 The compiler projects a client graph from `main`, `App.vue`, and the routes module.
 It does not import the complete server configuration into browser bundles.

-Six configuration fields are also universal: `extensions`, `middleware`, `router`, `scrollBehavior`, `createInitialState`, and `cleanup`.
-Core statically projects only those fields and their proven browser-safe dependencies.
+Six configuration fields are also projected into the browser: `extensions`, `middleware`, `router`, `scrollBehavior`, `createInitialState`, and `cleanup`.
+Core normally requires their dependencies to be universal and browser-safe.
+The only environment-specific exception is middleware on a statically proven default-SPA application, which never executes on the server and therefore uses its normal Vite browser dependency graph.
 This boundary keeps SEO, sitemap, robots, endpoints, Node APIs, secrets, and other server-only imports out of the browser bundle.

 Use static inline expressions, direct imports from browser-safe modules, or dedicated `const` bindings whose dependencies are also static.
 A config stored in a `const` and